Runtime Analysis of the SMS-EMOA for Many-Objective Optimization: Introduction

-With the \SMS, an interesting variant of the \NSGA was proposed by Beume, Naujoks, and Emmerich~\cite{BeumeNE07}.
+With the \SMS, a second interesting variant of the \NSGA was proposed by Beume, Naujoks, and Emmerich~\cite{BeumeNE07}, and one which has the population size~$\mu$ as single parameter.
 This algorithm is a steady-state variant of the \NSGA (that is, in each iteration only a single offspring is generated and possibly integrated into the population) that further replaces the crowding distance as secondary selection criterion with the classic hypervolume contribution.
-Many empirical works (see the almost 2,000 papers citing \cite{BeumeNE07}) confirmed the good performance of the \SMS for many-objective optimization.
+Many empirical works (see the more than 2,000 papers citing \cite{BeumeNE07}) confirmed the good performance of the \SMS in many-objective optimization.
 The first mathematical runtime analysis of the \SMS was conducted very recently by Bian et al.~\cite{BianZLQ23}, who proved that its expected runtime on the bi-objective \ojzj problem is $O(n^{k+1})$.
 They also proposed a stochastic population update mechanism and proved that it has the often superior runtime of $O(n^{k+1}\min\{1,n/2^{k/4}\})$.
-Zheng et al.~\cite{ZhengLDD24} proved that the \SMS has an expected runtime of $O(n^4)$ on the bi-objective DLTB problem.

 \emph{Our Contributions:} This paper conducts the first mathematical runtime analysis of the \SMS for more than two objectives.
-We first define the \mojzj benchmark, an $m$-objective counterpart of the bi-objective \ojzj problem~\cite{ZhengD23ecjC}, which is the problem analyzed in the first runtime analysis for the \SMS \cite{BianZLQ23}.
+To this aim, we first define the \mojzj benchmark, an $m$-objective counterpart of the bi-objective \ojzj problem~\cite{ZhengD23ecj}, the problem analyzed in the first runtime analysis for the \SMS \cite{BianZLQ23}.
 We note that the \mojzj problem is the first multimodal many-objective benchmark proposed for a theoretical analysis, to the best of our knowledge.

-We prove in Theorem~\ref{thm:sms} that the \SMS can compute the full Pareto front of this benchmark in an expected number of $O(\mu M n^k)$ iterations, where $n$ is the problems size, $k$ the gap size (a difficulty parameter of the problem that is usually small), $m$ the number of objectives, $M=(2n/m-2k+3)^{m/2}$ the size of the Pareto front, and where the population size $\mu$ has to be at least as large as the largest set of incomparable solutions (which is not larger than $(2n/m+1)^{m/2}$).
+In our mathematical runtime analysis of the \SMS on this benchmark (Theorem~\ref{thm:sms}), we prove that this algorithm can compute the full Pareto front in an expected number of $O(\mu M n^k)$ iterations, where $n$ is the problem size, $k$ the gap size (a difficulty parameter of the problem that is usually small), $m$ the number of objectives, $M=(2n/m-2k+3)^{m/2}$ the size of the Pareto front, and where the population size $\mu$ has to be at least as large as the largest set of incomparable solutions (which is not larger than $(2n/m+1)^{m/2}$), an assumption made in most mathematical runtime analyses of MOEAs.